-The National Trust’s Biddulph Grange garden is based in Staffordshire; a mere 40 – minute drive from our guesthouse in Buxton and is well worth a visit for all garden lovers.
-With its famous Chinese garden, dahlia walk, an Egyptian garden, and a half-timbered Cheshire cottage among many of its fascinating features, these make visiting Biddulph Grange a veritable sensory feast – a real treat for an alternative day out.
+Biddulph Grange Gardens in Staffordshire is well worth a visit for all garden lovers.
+Its Chinese garden, dahlia walk and Egyptian garden make visiting a true sensory feast.
+So it’s a real treat for an alternative day out.

-The China garden is described as ‘a series of criss-crossing vistas from one architectural feature to another’.
-Its bright colours of both the temple and the bridge opposite shimmer their reflections on the lake below.
+Biddulph describes the China garden as ‘a series of criss-crossing vistas from one architectural feature to another’.

 You may also spot one or two of Waterhouse-Hawkins’ sculptures here.
-Look out for the sacred water buffalo underneath a Chinese canopy appearing to be surveying the whole scene of the garden.
+Look out for the sacred water buffalo underneath a Chinese canopy who appears to be surveying the entire scene of the garden.
 Keep an eye out too for another of Waterhouse-Hawkins’ sculptures–this time of a frog, the size of a wheelbarrow!

 The Pinetum at Biddulph Grange

-The gravel paths invite you to meander, observing the different shapes and heights of the pinetum, an altogether different, more muted, and peaceful walk, after the vibrancy and energy of the China garden.
+The gravel paths invite you to meander along observing the different shapes and heights of the pinetum, an altogether different, more muted, and peaceful walk, after the vibrancy and energy of the China garden.

-The dahlias are displayed here flanked between yew hedging to give a most dazzling display of riotous colour from June to September.
-They are planted in early June once the fear of any early frost has well and truly passed and are at their most spectacular in September.
+The dahlias give a most dazzling display of riotous colours from June to September each year.
+Planted in early June, they are at their most spectacular in September.

-Towards the end of October and the ending of their season, the dahlias are replaced by a mixture of spring bulbs to provide wonderful colour again.
+Towards the end of October at the end of their season, they replace the dahlias with a mixture of spring bulbs to provide wonderful colour again.

 For more information about opening times, prices, facilities and how to get there just click here to visit their website.